 You can apply for your IBAN account online, valid in Germany and the rest of EU, with your passport copy and a proof of residence.
 NO VISITS to the Bank required!
 Think of the savings in expenses and your convenience.
 You can operate your account from your laptop, or your highly secured mobile app.
 Transparent fees and charges, all listed in the website.

 Moreover, you can also get a mastercard prepaid card, both physical and virtual, which you can use at any PoS, ATM or for online purchase.
-You can even have upto 3 pre-paid cards.
+You can even have up to 3 pre-paid cards.

 Say goodbye to the complexities and delays associated with opening a bank account in Germany.
 At Monvenience, we offer you a hassle-free solution tailored to your needs.
 Experience banking made easy and start managing your finances with confidence today.